SerCeMan/intellij-cloudflare-rules/README.md

 * Syntax highlighting
 * Code completion

+## Supporting the plugin

+You can support the development by sponsoring the plugin on Github ❤️, or even simply clicking ★ on GitHub and rating it on the plugin page.

 ## Reporting an issue

 Please attach the screenshot for every issue if possible.
 It will make the issue much clearer and easier to understand.